nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Help Command: `help`

-Helps the user see what features Inventory Manager is capable of, what each feature does and the input syntax for
+Helps the user see what functions Inventory Manager is capable of, what each function does and the input syntax for
 <br> calling them.

 **Format:**